padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ### Type 3

-**Quorum without locators.** In this test case, we split the network with a quorm that does not include locators, i.e., Split A with locators and Split B with a qurome but without locators, as shown below.
+**Quorum without locators.** In this test case, we split the network with a quorm that does not include locators, i.e., Split A with locators and Split B with a quorum but without locators, as shown below.

 **Split B quorum without locators.**